J. L. HUDSON,

 The long-awaited new edition, fully revised and including 28 new plants.

-health-food stores.
-Includes 'A Gardener's Herbal Formulary', covering over 100 herbs, with over 500
+stores.
+Includes 'A Gardener's Herbal Formulary', covering over 100 herbs, with

 your own.